 If you are the type of person who’s always finding cool things on the internet, but you don’t know where to store them, Google Keep for Android can be your best friend.
 It lets you quickly capture what’s on your mind and get a reminder later at the right place or time.
 You can speak a voice memo using your Android phone and have it automatically transcribed.
 Grab a photo of a poster you want to buy later, receipt or document and easily organize or find it later using its search function.
 Google Keep makes it easy to capture a thought or list for yourself, and share it with friends and family.

 Slack is a channel-based messaging platform that works on Android as well as iPhone, Mac, and PC.
 With Slack, people can work together, connect third-party tools, and search for all of their communications.
 Slack is owned by Salesforce, and it’s very focused on large teams.
 It’s a proprietary system, so you’ll still require an Android email app to get all of your work done.

 Solid Explorer File Manager lets you find your way around to files stored on your Android phone or tablet and automatically organizes them into collections.
 You can view, delete, move, rename or share any files.
 It also allows you to quickly find the files you need through indexed search with filters.

 Solid Explorer File Manager supports features like NAS connections, backups to external service, dual pane layout, and add encryption to your files and folders.

 Yes!
-Google Drive is free on all device including Android, so it makes it one of the best Android productivity apps.
+Google Drive is free on all devices, including Android, making it one of the best Android productivity apps.

 A password manager makes it easy to organize all of your passwords into a single place that is backed up to a secure cloud service.

-If you use other device types like Windows or Mac, you’ll want to choose apps that at least allow web access so you can be productvity everywhere.
+If you use other device types like Windows or Mac, you’ll want to choose apps that at least allow web access so you can be productive everywhere.